 Ever since the eruption, Mt.
 St. Helens fascinated scientists, hikers, photographers, writers and became a preserved natural treasure.

 Of course, there's a hiking trail around the volcano, it's PNW, what did you expect?! :)

 The Loowit Trail circles the mountain at about 4400 ft of elevation, sometimes dipping as low as 2900 ft and soaring to over 4800 ft.
-Its length depends a lot on the approach, but generally it's considered to be between 30 and 35 miles, with total elevation gain around 9000 ft.
+Its length depends a lot on the approach, but generally, it's considered to be between 30 and 35 miles, with a total elevation gain of around 9000 ft.